sjbennett123/gloryforthefist/content/polar_player_guide.md

 ​      We hold opening ceremonies at every event.
 Please attend; you will be held responsible for knowing any new information delivered at this meeting.
 Only specific people will be excused from this meeting, such as NPCs setting up mod sites who have already been briefed on the last-minute information.

 ​      We do have an OOG absent-player policy.
-Any player who misses four consecutive events without notifying staff will be assumed to be missing in game.
-This will be handled in game in such ways as stripping titles, issuing charges of desertion of post, and so on.
-If it is a staff position, you will lose your position.
+Any player who misses four consecutive events without notifying staff will be assumed to be missing in-game.
+This will be handled in-game in such ways as stripping titles, issuing charges of desertion of post, and so on.
+If you hold a staff position, you will lose it.
 If you notify POLAR, we will do everything reasonable to accommodate you.

 ​      Anonymous postings in POLAR newsletters, websites, or any other public property will not be tolerated.
 These posts will be deleted as soon as possible.